garyf/apportion/README.md

 Apportionment is most often associated with the [US Congressional apportionment][congress_ep], using the **Equal Proportions** (or Huntington-Hill) method.

-Other domains might make use of apportionment.
-One example includes the division of a scarce resource among recipients, according to a pre-determined set of recipient weights.
+In general, apportionment involves the division of a scarce resource among recipients, according to a pre-determined set of recipient weights.
+Further, a series of apportionments might occur over time, with each new apportionment overlaying the previous.

-In this usage, the apportionment might occur at regular intervals, and each apportionment might actually be more of a re-balancing operation.
+Different domains might make use of apportionment.
+One example is the allocation (or distribution) of sellable inventory among a number of retail stores, according to the expected sales rate for each store.
+For this usage, recipients would likely begin an apportionment with varying quantities of existing inventory.

 Other apportionment methods exist, notably the [**Quota**][ams_balinski] method, that address issues with **Equal Proportions**.